timscholtes/rl_car/README.md

 As mentioned above, I'd love to spend some more time working on the credit assignment problem, I suspect that plenty of methods around the use of auxiliary memory structures would help although I haven't had the time to research the literature yet!

 One area I'm very interested to explore, particularly as I have implemented continuous control, is DDPG (and it's newer counterpart, D4PG), although exploration will be a challenge.
-To that end, I'd also like to explore more efficient exploration, as currently in 'play from the start' environments likely spend a lot of time exploring the early part of the 'level', as a random walk will most of the time diffuse to a stopping criterion.
+To that end, I'd also like to explore more efficient exploration, as 'play from the start' environments likely spend a lot of time exploring the early part of the 'level', as a random walk will most of the time diffuse to a stopping criterion.
 Perhaps starting from a randomly selected state in some cache of states previously visited could help increase diversity in exploration examples.